digitaltwinconsortium/dtc-glossary/glossary.md

 [Service interfaces](#service-interface) embody a __logical__ [data model](#digital-model) that describes the data structures and types used by an API or protocol.
 This data model may differ from the lower-level persistence-specific data model, with the API implementation handling the mapping between the two.
 Examples include OData's CSDL (for entity-relationship style REST APIs) and GraphQL Schema (for property-graph style APIs).
 Other common ways of defining the "logical" data model of an API or protocol include JSON Schema and XML schema.
 Non-web-based APIs model data in programming-language-specific ways.

-__Conceptual__ [data models](#digital-model) are intended to be relatively free of the implementation-specific functional, performance, and scalability concerns of [service interfaces](#service-interface) and [persistent models](#persistent-model) so that they can focus on describing the real-world concepts in the domain of the [digital twin](#digital-twin).
+__Conceptual__ [data models](#digital-model) are intended to be relatively free of the implementation-specific functional, performance, and scalability concerns of [service interfaces](#service-interface) and [stored representations](#stored-representation) so that they can focus on describing the real-world concepts in the domain of the [digital twin](#digital-twin).
 These data models may or may not be machine-readable, as they may only be used to guide the development of the GUI and lower-level data models.

-Conceptual data models may be used in a [digital twin system](#digital-twin-system) that is integrating information from multiple [persistent models](#persistent-model), each with its own persistence and logical data models.
+Conceptual data models may be used in a [digital twin system](#digital-twin-system) that is integrating information from multiple [stored representations](#stored-representation), each with its own persistence and logical data models.
 The digital twin system may have an [integration model/function](#integration-modelfunction) that provides access to data using a conceptual data model that is compatible with the overall [ontology](#ontology) of the digital twin system. .
 A variety of data modeling languages can be used for this function, including those for [data-modeling ontologies](#ontology-data-modeling).

 Because the [integration model/function](#integration-modelfunction) may employ both [aggregation](#aggregation) and [federation](#federation) [integration strategies](#integration-strategy), data modeling languages compatible with integration-friendly service interfaces like [OData](https://en.wikipedia.org/wiki/Open_Data_Protocol), [SPARQL](https://www.w3.org/TR/rdf-sparql-query/), and [GraphQL](https://graphql.org/) may be useful.
-These support both access to aggregated [integration models](#integration-modelfunction) and mapping to physical-separate federated [persistent models](#persistent-model).
+These support both access to aggregated [integration models](#integration-modelfunction) and mapping to physical-separate federated [stored representations](#stored-representation).

 Most [data modeling languages](#data-modeling-language) can be used in many of these functional roles, and roles can be combined.
 A single data model could be used at the conceptual, service interface, and persistence levels if system requirements can be met.
 The [data-modeling ontology](#ontology-data-modeling) of the [integration service interface](#integration-service-interface) may be used as the overall [ontology](#ontology) of the digital twin system and the data model of the [integration model/function](#integration-modelfunction).